Blosterhxh/simple_lora/README.md

 ### a.1) Regularization on styleGAN

+Now we leave for a time our objective of finetuning and go back to the styleGAN of the article which aims at generating several faces, and seeks to finetune some of them while preserving the others.
 When fine-tuning $G$ on a latent $w_{p}$, the fine-tuning will affect the nearby latents, this propagation decreasing with distance.
 The problem is that we only have one model, so we cannot afford to lose all of $G$'s face generation capacity just to learn about a single person.